Institute for Science and International Security: Iran

+In March 2024, based on the report of the Institute for Science and International Security, Foreign Policy considers breakout time at zero.
+Referring to this report, Foreign Policy spoke about the change in American and European policies towards Iran.

+Citing examples of oil sales, economic growth, and Iran's military cooperation with other countries, Foreign Policy implicitly talks about the potential possibility of building nuclear weapons and Iran's nuclear deterrent power.

 Myanmar

 In a January 28, 2010 report, ISIS found: "There remain sound reasons to suspect that the military regime in Burma might be pursuing a long-term strategy to make nuclear weapons.
 Despite the public reports to the contrary, the military junta does not appear to be close to establishing a significant nuclear capability.
 Information suggesting the construction of major nuclear facilities appears unreliable or inconclusive."
 During an ASEAN meeting in Thailand in July 2009, US secretary of state Hillary Clinton highlighted concerns of the North Korean link.
 "We know there are also growing concerns about military cooperation between North Korea and Burma which we take very seriously", Clinton said.

 Reception

-A National Journal profile in 2004 called Albright a "go-to guy for media people seeking independent analysis on Iraq’s [weapons of mass destruction] programs".
+In a 2004 National Journal profile, Gregg Sangillo and Mark Kukis called Albright a "go-to guy for media people seeking independent analysis on Iraq’s [weapons of mass destruction] programs".

-In 2006, David Albright received the prestigious Joseph A. Burton Forum Award from the American Physical Society, a professional society of American physicists.
+In 2006, David Albright received the Joseph A. Burton Forum Award from the American Physical Society, a professional society of American physicists.
 He was cited for "his tireless and productive efforts to slow the transfer of nuclear weapons technology.
 He brings a unique combination of deep understanding, objectivity, and effectiveness to this vexed area."